Majdi-Aref/rock-paper-scissors/README.md

 - Test description: This test checks the functionality of the "Rock" button.
 - Steps:
   - Click on the "Rock" button.
-- Expected Results:
+- Expected results:
   - Clicking on the "Rock" button would make a message appear in the "Round result" paragraph; this message would establish the result of a game's round (tie, a player wins, or the computer wins).
   - If a player or the computer wins a round, the player's score or the computer's score would be incremented by 1 respectively.
   - When a player or the computer wins 10 rounds, the game buttons would be disabled, the "Reset and Play Again" button would come into sight, and a message would pop up in the final result's paragraph reporting that a player or the computer would have won the game and inviting a player to click on the "Reset and Play Again" button to play a new game.
-- Actual Result: The actual result is identical to the expected result.
+- Actual results: The actual results are identical to the expected results.
 - Two images below registered that the "Rock" button is fully functional.

 ![Image 1 documenting the functionality of the "Rock" button](readme-images/testing-rock-button-1.png)